CyanCoding/Project-Tracker/CONTRIBUTING.md

 `C#` project and all backend code is written in `C#`.
 All backend files can be recognized by the `*.cs` extension.
-Head over to the [issues](https://github.com/CyanCoding/Project-Tracker/issues) and find something that you would like to work on and assign yourself.
+Head over to the [issues](https://github.com/CyanCoding/Project-Tracker/issues) and find something that you would like to work on **and assign yourself**.
-Please only work on **one** issue at a time.
 When you finish coding, submit your pull request and it will be reviewed.

 Please only work on **one** bug report/or feature at a time.
 The smaller the